 Story problems can be categorized into different types.
 This diagnostic tool enables you to discover which types of story problems your students are able to understand and solve, and those they still need further teaching on.

 Real Reading Transition provides more focussed attention on reading for a purpose and writing proper sentences within the animals theme.
 Basic phonics and sight words are emphasized and repetition assists students to master skills rather than only be exposed to them.
 This "transition level" equates to a little more challenging than level 2 in the series, but is easier than level 3.

-Subtraction worksheets that match the problem types in the diagnostic assessment in Part 1 of The Arithmetic Repairer.
-45 pages.
+Multiplication type worksheets that match those in the diagnostic assessment in part 1 of The Arithmetic Repairer.

 A PowerPoint detailing the major teaching points and strategies in The Clarke Road Money Program.
 This program is suitable for students across a very broad range - 3 levels.
 It is suitable for most students beginning with those who have little language and who are unable to read numbers.
 Clarke Road is a comprehensive Australian program at 3 levels developed in a Special School, which offers teachers a pathway to teaching all their students a way to learn to shop independently.
 This PowerPoint enables teachers to share the content of the programs.

 A PowerPoint detailing the content of The Reading Repairer and explaining why and how it should be helpful for teaching older students with poor reading skills.
 Helpful information for those considering using The Reading Repairer or alternative programs.